FirestormViewer/phoenix-firestorm/doc/building_linux.md

 sudo apt install libgl1-mesa-dev libglu1-mesa-dev libpulse-dev build-essential python3-pip git libssl-dev libxinerama-dev libxrandr-dev libfontconfig-dev libfreetype6-dev gcc-11 cmake
 ```

-### Optional but recommended: Set up a Python virtual environment
+### Optional: Set up a Python virtual environment

-We recommend setting up a Python virtual environment so that it doesn't pollute your system when installing Firestorm requirements.
+If you do not want to install the required Python packages into the default Python directory, you can optionally create a virtual environment.

 - Create the Python virtual environment (only once):
   `python -m venv .venv`